Support (IS) Majors/Minors

-The Program in International and Comparative Studies (PICS) encourages international studies degree students, both concentrators and minors, to study abroad.
-PICS provides limited financial assistance to students enrolled in the international studies program and registered for an approved U-M study abroad program, either during the academic year or during the spring and/or summer terms.
-Typically an approved program is defined as one organized by the U-M Center for Global and Intercultural Study (CGIS).
+The Program in International and Comparative Studies (PICS) encourages International Studies degree students, both majors and minors, to study abroad.
+PICS provides financial assistance to a limited number of students enrolled in the international studies program and registered for an approved study abroad program, either during the academic year or during the spring and/or summer terms.
+An approved program is defined as one organized by the U-M's Center for Global and Intercultural Study (CGIS) or one pre-approved by a PICS advisor.
 PICS funds may be used for travel, living expenses, or to offset the cost of tuition.

 For a full academic year study abroad (Fall and Winter) students receive $2,000; for one semester study abroad (Fall or Winter ) students receive $1,000; and for Spring or Summer study abroad students receive $500.

 The PICS Study Abroad Fellowship Application is now available in MCompass.
 For more information, contact: email@example.com.
 Please note that PICS funds are limited and the funding is not guaranteed.